Non-Interactive Oblivious Transfer and One-Time Programs from Noisy Quantum Storage: Introduction

 The first proposed \glspl{OT} attains unconditional security, and is conceptualized in the \gls{NQSM} so as to avoid the usual impossibility results.
 The \gls{NQSM} is a highly appealing model, as physical quantum memories are imperfect and suffer from quantum decoherence relatively fast, and is specially relevant as the protocol does not require any memory to honestly run.
 The protocol works as follows: \begin{enumerate} \item The \sender{} prepares two maximally-entangled qubits in which it encodes its inputs. \item The \sender{} hides these two qubits in a large set of uniformly random qubits, such that the \receiver{} cannot tell which qubits encode the information. \item The \receiver{} measures each qubit, in a basis defined by its input-bit, and stores the measurement results. \item After waiting some pre-defined time, the \sender{} communicates the encoding, which allows the \receiver{} to compute the desired \gls{OT} output. \end{enumerate} To ensure security, the \gls{NQSM} establishes that, after some time, the quantum memory of the parties becomes irretrievable.
 So, this model is leveraged by making an adversary trying to break the protocol wait a predefined amount of time, such that it cannot make joint measurements on only the information qubits unless it guesses them correctly (as from separate measurements cheating is impossible).
 This can be made to be unfeasible by appropriately choosing the amount of hiding qubits that the \sender{} sends to the \receiver{}.
-As there are two qubits encoding information, the security will grow quadratically with the total number of qubits sent, which enforces a heavy requirement of having to send an exponential number of qubits.
-Nevertheless, this is a statistical and not computational parameter of the protocol, meaning that it is fixed and does not scale with the power of an adversary, which may even be all-powerful.
+Here, the distance between the statistical distributions become closer at a linear rate, and can be made sufficiently close by appropriately setting the statistical security parameter.
 Also, state preparation is very efficient and current technology already enables high-rate sending of qubits.
 Moreover, from the non-interactivity of the protocol, the \sender{} cannot do anything, as it is unable to extract information from future events.
 Evidently, in this construction, no quantum memory whatsoever is required for the honest parties to engage in the protocol.

 A variation of the first protocol is also proposed, where time efficiency is increased in exchange for replacing the weaker \gls{NQSM} with the stronger assumption of the \gls{BQSM}.
 Here, the \gls{BQSM} is exploited, as it allows for an instant to be chosen when the adversary can only store a subset of its total quantum memory.
 If this instant is chosen to be exactly between the \sender{} sending the qubits and sending the encoding, then, no waiting time is required to achieve security, given that a large enough number of qubits are sent to mask the legitimate ones.